-The Biodesign Immersion Experience (BIE) was an NIH-sponsored summer internship program focusing on the first two stages of the biodesign process: needs finding and needs screening.
-UC Berkeley’s BIE sunset in 2021 and today serves as a useful resource for bioengineers around the world.
+The Biodesign Immersion Experience (BIE) focused on the first two stages of the biodesign process: needs finding and needs screening and it's archives today serve as a useful resource for bioengineers around the world.

 What do BIE participants do?